-- If a GRADUAL REDUCTION in HEART RATE is desired, or in the event of SYMPTOMATIC BRADYCARDIA: - -use smaller steps in dose titration and/or prescribe no more than 50% of the standard dose - OTHER CASES: - no action required
+- If a GRADUAL REDUCTION in HEART RATE is desired, or in the event of SYMPTOMATIC BRADYCARDIA: - 1. increase the dose in smaller steps and/or prescribe no more than 50% of the standard dose - OTHER CASES: - 1. no action required

-- 1. Chen J et al. Impact of the CYP2D6 genotype on metoprolol tolerance and adverse events in elderly Chinese patients with cardiovascular diseases.
-Front Pharmacol 2022;13:876392. - Meloche M et al. Leveraging large observational studies to discover genetic determinants of drug concentrations: a proof-of-concept study.
-Clin Transl Sci 2022;15:1063-73. - Meloche M et al. CYP2D6 polymorphism and its impact on the clinical response to metoprolol: a systematic review and meta-analysis.
-Br J Clin Pharmacol 2020;86:1015-33. - 4.
-Chen L et al. The association of ADRB1 and CYP2D6 polymorphisms with antihypertensive effects and analysis of their contribution to hypertension risk.
-Am J Med Sci 2018;355:235-9. - 5.
-Gao X et al. Impact of CYP2D6 and ADRB1 polymorphisms on heart rate of post-PCI patients treated with metoprolol.
-Pharmacogenomics 2017 Nov 2 (online ahead of print). - 6.
-Hamadeh IS et al. Impact of CYP2D6 polymorphisms on clinical efficacy and tolerability of metoprolol tartrate.
-Clin Pharmacol Ther 2014;96:175-81. - 7.
-Batty JA et al. An investigation of CYP2D6 genotype and response to metoprolol CR/XL during dose titration in patients with heart failure: a MERIT-HF substudy.
-Clin Pharmacol Ther 2014;95:321-30. - 8.
-Rau T et al. Impact of the CYP2D6 genotype on the clinical effects of metoprolol: a prospective longitudinal study.
-Clin Pharmacol Ther 2009;85:269-72. - 9.
-Bijl MJ et al. Genetic variation in the CYP2D6 gene is associated with a lower heart rate and blood pressure in beta-blocker users.
-Clin Pharmacol Ther 2009;85:45-50. - Goryachkina K et al. CYP2D6 is a major determinant of metoprolol disposition and effects in hospitalized Russian patients treated for acute myocardial infarction.
-Eur J Clin Pharmacol 2008;64:1163-73. - 11.
-Yuan H et al. Effects of polymorphism of the beta(1) adrenoreceptor and CYP2D6 on the therapeutic effects of metoprolol.
-J Int Med Res 2008;36:1354-62. - 12.
-Jin SK et al. Influence of CYP2D6\10 on the pharmacokinetics of metoprolol in healthy Korean volunteers.
-J Clin Pharm Ther 200;33:567-73. - 13.
+- 1. Hamadeh IS et al. Impact of CYP2D6 polymorphisms on clinical efficacy and tolerability of metoprolol tartrate.
+Clin Pharmacol Ther 2014;96:175-81. - Batty JA et al. An investigation of CYP2D6 genotype and response to metoprolol CR/XL during dose titration in patients with heart failure: a MERIT-HF substudy.
+Clin Pharmacol Ther 2014:95:321-30. - Rau T et al. Impact of the CYP2D6 genotype on the clinical effects of metoprolol: a prospective longitudinal study.
+Clin Pharmacol Ther 2009;85:269-72. - Bijl MJ et al. Genetic variation in the CYP2D6 gene is associated with a lower heart rate and blood pressure in beta-blocker users.
+Clin Pharmacol Ther 2009;85:45-50.
+Goryachkina K et al. CYP2D6 is a major determinant of metoprolol disposition and effects in hospitalized Russian patients treated for acute myocardial infarction.
+Eur J Clin Pharmacol 2008;64:1163-73. - Yuan H et al. Effects of polymorphism of the beta(1) adrenoreceptor and CYP2D6 on the therapeutic effects of metoprolol.
+J Int Med Res 2008;36:1354-62. - 8. - Jin SK et al. Influence of CYP2D610 on the pharmacokinetics of metoprolol in healthy Korean volunteers.
+J Clin Pharm Ther 200;33:567-73.

 Ismail R et al. The relevance of CYP2D6 genetic polymorphism on chronic metoprolol therapy in cardiovascular patients.
-J Clin Pharm Ther 2006;31:99-109. - 14.
+J Clin Pharm Ther 2006;31:99-109.

 Terra SG et al. Beta1-adrenergic receptor polymorphisms and left ventricular remodeling changes in response to beta-blocker therapy.
-Clin Pharmacol Ther 2005;77:127- 137. - 15.
-Nozawa T et al. Influence of CYP2D6 genotype on metoprolol plasma concentration and betaadrenergic inhibition during long-term treatment: a comparison with bisoprolol.
-J Cardiovasc Pharmacol 2005:46:713-20. - 16.
+Clin Pharmacol Ther 2005;77:127- - Nozawa T et al. Influence of CYP2D6 genotype on metoprolol plasma concentration and beta-adrenergic inhibition during long-term treatment: a comparison with bisoprolol.
+J Cardiovasc Pharmacol 2005;46:713-20. - 11.
 Fux R et al. Impact of CYP2D6 genotype on adverse effects during treatment with metoprolol: a prospective clinical study.
-Clin Pharmacol Ther 2005;78:378-87. - 17.
-Zineh I et al. Pharmacokinetics and CYP2D6 genotypes do not predict metoprolol adverse events or efficacy in hypertension.
-Clin Pharmacol Ther 2004;76:536-44. - 18.
-Taguchi M et al. Effect of CYP2D6\10 on pharmacokinetic variability of routinely administered metoprolol in middle-aged and elderly Japanese patients.
-Eur J Clin Pharmacol 2003;59:385-8. - 19.
-Rau T et al. Effect of the CYP2D6 genotype on metoprolol metabolism persists during long-term treatment.
-Pharmacogenetics 2002;12:465-72. - 20.
-Huang JD et al. Pharmacokinetics of metoprolol enantiomers in Chinese subjects of major CYP2D6 genotypes.
-Clin Pharmacol Ther 1999;65:402-7. - 21.
-Koytchev R et al. Influence of the cytochrome P4502D6\4 allele on the pharmacokinetics of controlled-release metoprolol.
+Clin Pharmacol Ther 2005;78:378-87.

+12. Zineh I et al. Pharmacokinetics and CYP2D6 genotypes do not predict metoprolol adverse events or efficacy in hypertension.
+Clin Pharmacol Ther 2004;76:536-44. - Taguchi M et al. Effect of CYP2D610 on pharmacokinetic variability of routinely administered metoprolol in middle-aged and elderly Japanese patients.
+Eur J Clin - Pharmacol 2003;59:385-8. - Rau T et al. Effect of the CYP2D6 genotype on metoprolol metabolism persists during long-term treatment.
+Pharmacogenetics 2002;12:465-72 - Huang ID et al. Pharmacokinetics of metoprolol enantiomers in Chinese subjects of major CYP2D6 genotypes.
+Clin Pharmacol Ther 1999;65:402-7 - Koytchev R et al. Influence of the cytochrome P4502D64 allele on the pharmacokinetics of controlled-release metoprolol.
 Eur J Clin Pharmacol 1998;54:469-74.

-CYP2D6 PM: metoprolol 2401
+CYP2D6 PM: metoprolol 1555

 The gene variation reduces the conversion of metoprolol to inactive metabolites.
-However, the clinical consequences are limited mainly to the occurrence of asymptomatic bradycardia.
+However, the clinical consequences are limited mainly to the occurrence of asymptomatic bradycardia

-- If a GRADUAL REDUCTION in HEART RATE is desired, or in the event of SYMPTOMATIC BRADYCARDIA: - use smaller steps in dose titration and/or prescribe no more than 25% of the standard dose - OTHER CASES: - no action required
+- If a GRADUAL REDUCTION in HEART RATE is desired, or in the event of SYMPTOMATIC BRADYCARDIA: - 1. increase the dose in smaller steps and/or prescribe no more than 25% of the standard dose - · OTHER CASES: - 1. no action required